INTRO

 Providing telemental health across state or international borders sounds simple at first, but it tends to get more complicated once you look at how jurisdiction actually works.

 Think of it like driving: the car stays the same, but the rules of the road change depending on where you are.
-Telehealth works the same way—you don’t always see the rule changes happening, but they’re still there.

 In most cases, one principle stays consistent: the client’s physical location determines legal jurisdiction.